 It's a piece of legislation that has been debated by the government for an exasperatingly long time.
-"It has been a very long process and is slowly advancing," says Franco Fuica, Vice President of trans rights group OTD Chile.
+"It has been a very long process and is slowly advancing," says Franco Fuica, vice president of trans rights group OTD Chile.

-Despite democracy returning in 1990, the political ideology of the dictatorship still attracts elite support, which has made the battle difficult for advocates of the Gender Recognition bill (which includes Chile's current president, Michelle Bachelet) to get it through.
+Despite democracy returning in 1990, the political ideology of the dictatorship still attracts elite support, which has made the battle difficult for advocates of the Gender Recognition law (which includes Chile's current president, Michelle Bachelet) to get it through.

-"They can send trans men to a gynaecologist or examine trans women by touching our genitals.
+"They can send trans men to a gynecologist or examine trans women by touching our genitals.
 If that is still not enough, they could ask to test our DNA, which makes no sense.
 It just takes up time, and after all of that they can still say no."

 To make things more difficult still, civil registration laws state that names must comply with a person's registered gender.
 So, for Alessia, a simple deed poll change isn't an option.
 "My legal name is Alejandro," she says.
 Daniela Vega has also been vocally critical of the lack of policy change.
 "I go out to represent Chile with a masculine name on my passport," she said in an interview with FACES magazine.

 In March, Bachelet's left-leaning progressive government, which has moved forward a lot of public policy, will be replaced by Sebastian Piñera's conservative one.
-Piñera, a returning president, who led the country before Bachelet, from 2010 to 2014, has done little for the LGBT+ community.
-Instead, he has openly demonstrated his lack of support for the gender identity law, notoriously likening gender change to "a T-shirt which you change from day to day".
+Piñera, a returning president, who led the country before Bachelet, from 2010 to 2014, has done little for the LGBTQ community.
+Instead, he has openly demonstrated his lack of support for the gender identity law, notoriously likening gender change to "a T-shirt which you change from day to day."

-Whether A Fantastic Woman will win on Sunday or not, the film shows the difficulties which are a reality for trans people in Chile, and its international recognition has given activists in the country some much-needed support, helping to garner public empathy and understanding for trans issues and rights.
-"The film is really important for the community," says Franco.
+Whether A Fantastic Woman will win on Sunday or not, the film shows the difficulties that are a reality for trans people in Chile, and its international recognition has given activists in the country some much-needed support, helping to garner public empathy and understanding for trans issues and rights.
+"The film is really important for the community," says Fuica.
 "If Chile wins an Oscar because of this film, thanks to Daniela Vega, it would be a huge step in helping trans people live better lives."